chloeekk/chloeekk.github.io/posts/how-to-find-the-best-monetization-path-for-my-business/index.md

 * **Product Sales**: The most direct model, selling goods via e-commerce platforms or offline channels.
 * **Paid Content**: Users pay for high-quality content such as knowledge, videos, or courses.
 This has grown rapidly in education and knowledge-based services.
 * **Advertising Monetization**: When user scale is large enough, advertising becomes a core revenue source—[digital advertising](https://chloevolution.com/posts/types-of-digital-advertising/) spans multiple formats and platforms.
+For content websites using display ads, the [AdSense revenue optimization guide](https://chloevolution.com/posts/how-to-improve-adsense-revenue/) covers the operating metrics and placement trade-offs.
 * **Membership/Subscription**: Offering long-term benefits or exclusive experiences through subscription fees.
 * **Tipping/Interactive Payments**: Users make small payments to support content creators, common in live streaming and communities.